roblee01/cyclinbayes/README.md

 #> 0.08967298 0.57338765
 ```

+For the matrix valued outputs, similar to the acyclic case, we can
-Similarly, we can summarize uncertainty in the causal effect
+summarize uncertainty in the causal effect coefficients using
-coefficients using `summary_posterior_matrix()`, which computes HPD and
+`summary_posterior_matrix()`, which computes HPD and equal tailed
-equal tailed credible intervals for each entry of the posterior causal
+credible intervals for each specific parameter entry represented as
-effect matrix:
+columns of the matrix outputs.

 ``` r
 # Compute HPD and CI summaries for causal effect matrix